ltw-webdev-shared/curriculum/browser-testing.md

   - title: "Fix problems"
     before: |
-      If there are any problems with your website in a specific browser—fix them.
+      If there are any problems with your website in a specific browser—fix them!

       **It’s up to you to make your website work well in all tested browsers—we’re developing websites for the World Wide Web (not the Wealthy Western Web).**
     notes: